Rhodeus ocellatus ocellatus (rosy bitterling)

 DistributionTop of page

 R. o. ocellatus was introduced in mainland China and other Far East countries.
-It is distributed from Beijing in the north, through China (including Hong Kong), West Korea and Japan to North Vietnam in the south.
+It is distributed from Beijing in the north, through China (including Hong Kong), west Korea and Japan to north Vietnam.
 It was also unintentionally introduced in the Aral Sea Basin and Fiji (Welcomme, 1988).

 Distribution TableTop of page

 The distribution in this summary table is based on all the information available.
 When several references are cited, they may give conflicting information on the status.
 Further details may be available for individual references in the Distribution Table Details section which can be selected by going to Generate Report.

 |China||Present||Introduced||Berg, 1949; Welcomme, 1988; Kawamura et al., 2001; Froese and Pauly, 2004||Yangtze Basin (/Jinsha River basin, Chuanjiang, Minjiang River basin, Tuojiang River basin, Jialing River basin, Wujiang River basin, Daning River, Xiangxi River), Heilong (/Amur) Basin|